babelouest/taliesin/doc/API.md

 - `now`: Return the current media information, for webradio only
 - `next`: Return the next media information, for webradio only
 - `list`: Return the list of all media available in this stream
-- `append_list`: Append a list of media in the current stream media list, parameter format is [{data_source: string, path: string}]
+- `append_list`: Append a list of media in the current stream media list, parameter format is [{data_source: string, path: string, recursive: boolean},{category: string, category_value: string, sub_category: string, sub_category_value: string}]
 - `remove_list`: Remove a media in the current stream media list, parameter format is {index: integer}
-- `play_after`: Play a specific media right at the end of the current one, for webradio only, parameter format is {index: integer}
 - `move`: Move a media in the stream list to a different index, parameter format is {index: integer, target: integer}
 - `attach_playlist`: Attach the stream to a stored playlist, parameter format is {name: string}
 - `reload`: Reload the stream media list with the attached stored playlist if one is specified